apache/nuttx/boards/arm/stm32/stm3210e-eval/README.txt

   Alternate pin mappings.
 The STM3210E-EVAL board requires only CAN1 remapping On the STM3210E-EVAL board pin PB9 is wired as TX and pin PB8 is wired as RX.
-  Which then makes the proper connection through the CAN transiver SN65HVD230 out to the CAN D-type 9-pn male connector where pin 2 is CANL and pin 7 is CANH.
+  Which then makes the proper connection through the CAN transceiver SN65HVD230 out to the CAN D-type 9-pn male connector where pin 2 is CANL and pin 7 is CANH.

     CONFIG_STM32_TIM1_FULL_REMAP